 What happens if we can’t collect your personal information?
 If you do not provide us with the personal information described above, some or all of the following may happen:

-We collect personal information about you so that we can perform our business activities and functions and to provide the best possible quality of service to you.
+We collect personal and health information about you so that we can perform our business activities and functions and to provide the best possible quality of service to you.

 We may disclose your personal information to: